Education & Training job market report cover, Kansas City, MO-KS, 2026-06

 Career Switchers

-Difficulty: High unless your prior work clearly maps to facilitation, onboarding, coaching, youth development, or program delivery.
+Difficulty: High unless you can translate prior work into facilitation, onboarding, adult learning, youth programming, or training delivery examples.

 Salary Reality